 Vegas Casinos & Gaming

 Finally, we can talk about gambling.
-Gambling is about the only thing in Las Vegas that didn’t become more expensive because you really can’t raise the price on gambling.
+Gambling is about the only thing in Las Vegas that didn’t become more expensive because you really can’t raise the price of gambling.

 A substantial part of Vegas’ revenues continues to come from middle-class guests playing in the casinos.
-Even with regional casinos now being more easily available throughout the country, there’s still no place quite like Las Vegas when it comes to trying your luck!
+Even with regional casinos now being more easily available throughout the country, there’s still no place quite like Vegas casinos when it comes to trying your luck!

 Total Costs For a Vegas Vacation (Budget, Moderate & Luxury)

 Based on all the numbers, I’ve managed to come up with a rough estimate of the total costs in Las Vegas for a 3-day trip for an adult couple.
 There are three categories you can choose from, depending on how much you’re planning on spending:

 |Moderate hotel, a visit or two to a higher-end restaurant or buffet, and a couple of more expensive attractions and shows.